Mountain Lawn Challenge: Match Your Turf Problems to the Right Care

 Results are educational.
 Soil, shade, pets, irrigation zones, and HOA rules all change the final recommendation.
 Request a quote or call the office number in the header when you are ready for a site-specific plan.

 Grass rarely fails alone in Colorado mountain towns.
-Compacted soil, tree root competition, and reflected heat from hardscape all show up as “lawn problems.”
-Our Turf Care page describes fertilization, weed management, and packages built for high and lower altitude properties.
+Compacted soil, tree root competition, and reflected heat from hardscape all show up as lawn problems.
+Our turf care program covers fertilization, weed management, and packages built for high and lower altitude properties.
 When trees are part of the stress pattern, deep root watering and plant health care often belong in the same conversation.

 For a full-property read, start with consultations and hazard evaluations.

-For more context, read preparing for the thaw, sustainable mountain turf, and how much to water trees in the high country.
+For more context on seasonal timing, read preparing for the thaw, sustainable mountain turf, and how much to water trees in the high country.
+Earth-Wise Horticultural has served Pitkin, Garfield, and Eagle Counties since 1994.